Best New Car Safety Features of 2015

 This type of technology uses cameras or radars to look (scan) the areas you can’t easily see behind and beside you.
 The system looks for vehicles lurking or entering your blind zones.
 When a vehicle is detected, an icon is illuminated in or near the appropriate side-view mirror.

 If signaling while a vehicle is in your blind spot, some systems will send a louder or stronger alert, such as a louder audible tone or blinking light.
 Newer, more advance systems will help keep you from changing lanes by applying the brakes on the appropriate side of the vehicle.

 Blind spot monitoring systems are a great safety feature and tend to be very helpful for drivers.

-If you're considering the purchase of a new car, truck, minivan, or SUV.
-As always, I recommend using a free online referral service such as CarClearanceDeals and Edmunds to guarantee you pay the lowest price.
-These services will tell you what others are paying for the vehicle you're considering in your local area and which dealers give the greatest discounts.
+If you’re considering the purchase of a new car, truck, minivan, or SUV.
+As always, I recommend using a free online referral service such as Ryde Shopper and Motor Trend to guarantee you pay the lowest price.
+These services will tell you what others are paying for the vehicle you’re considering in your local area and which dealers give the greatest discounts.